MacRae, Heather Featured

 - Comparative Politics

-Rianne Mahon’s earlier work focused on unions and labour market restructuring in Canada and Sweden.
+Rianne Mahon holds the CIGI chair in comparative family and social policy at the Balsillie School of International Affairs and Wilfrid Laurier University in Waterloo.
+Her earlier work focused on unions and labour market restructuring in Canada and Sweden.
 Over the past decade she has produced numerous articles and book chapters on the politics of childcare at multiple scales.
 Dr. Mahon's current SSHRC funded research project looks at policy learning in a multi-scalar world: Canada, Korea, Sweden and the OECD’s reconciliation agenda ($87,034).
 As part of this project, she is working with Australian, British and Swedish colleagues on care in a globalizing world from a multi-scalar perspective.

 Patrik Marier’s research focuses broadly on the impact of changing demographic structures on reforms to the welfare state in comparative contexts.
 His earlier work examined the politics of pension reform in a number of countries including Sweden, Canada, Mexico and the United States.
 Dr. Marier’s current research looks more broadly at the impact of aging populations on a number of public policy fields including education, health care, and labour policy across comparative cases.
 With Dolores Pushkar (Department of Psychology, Concordia), Dr. Marier has facilitated the organization of the Concordia Ageing Research Network which has brought a number of Concordia scholars together to examine the comparative impact of ageing from a multidisciplinary perspective.
 Media Experience: Dr. Marier has a great deal of experience responding to TV, Radio and Print Media inquiries.